BestTimesToVisit.com Logo

 transport

-Skip the pricey private tours and hop on the Circumvesuviana train from Naples.
-It's a no-frills ride, but it's the most budget-friendly way to get directly to the Pompeii Scavi station, which is right at the entrance.
+Skip the expensive private tours and take the Circumvesuviana train from Naples.
+It's a bit gritty, but it's the most budget-friendly way to get directly to the Pompeii Scavi station, which is right at the main entrance.
 Just be mindful of your belongings, as it can get crowded.

 packing

-Comfortable walking shoes are non-negotiable!
-You'll be walking on uneven ancient cobblestones for hours, and the site is vast.
-Think sturdy sneakers or hiking boots, not stylish sandals, unless you want to end your day with sore feet and regret.
+Comfortable, broken-in walking shoes are non-negotiable!
+You'll be walking on uneven ancient cobblestones for hours, and your feet will thank you.
+Think sturdy sneakers or hiking boots, not brand-new sandals.

 money